 Stiniva has become very popular in the last several years.
 But still, if you are on Vis island, the waters here are unpolluted and this is still a good place for snorkeling.
 See my recent video and details about Stiniva bay and the beach

 10. Blue cave, Modra Spilja, Bisevo island

-This is one of the best locations to snorkel with subtle morning lights penetration deep into the sea while changing the colours of the rocks and sea bottom and to the magic.
-A privilege to experience it – see more info on Bisevo island page + map
+This is one of the best locations to snorkel with subtle morning lights penetrating deep into the sea while changing the colors of the rocks and sea bottom and to the magic.
+A privilege to experience it – see more info on the Bisevo island page + map

 11. Bobovisca, Brac Island

 If you are snorkeling fun then you have to visit Krapanj and snorkel there.
 This is a small island where snorkeling is part of the local culture and economy.
 Most of its inhabitants still live of here and deep dive to collect sponges from the sea bottom.

 17. Ambisi, Margarina, Susak Island